 POLS 444 Independent Study (2 or 4)

 For selected students.
 May be repeated more than once for credit.
-Prerequisite: Professor consent and prerequisite override required.
+Prerequisite: Instructor prerequisite override required.

 POLS 445 Public Affairs Internship (2 or 4)